Director of Netflix sleeper hit admits to being ‘confused’ by film’s success

 The film achieved the feat despite receiving a flurry of bad reviews.
 Additionally, many Netflix users concluded that it was one of the streaming service’s “worst” original films to date.

-It currently sits at number two after being surpassed by a brand new Adam Sandler film, which has broken an impressive record on Rotten Tomatoes.
+Days after release, it was surpassed by a new Adam Sandler film, which has broken an impressive record on Rotten Tomatoes.

 “It’s blown me away,” director Matthew Reilly said of the film’s success to Variety.
 “I was hoping to sneak into the top 10 on Netflix, but coming in at No 1 everywhere?”